openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 A variable or a value are equally considered the *value of the expression* if such a value is required for further evaluation.

+The type of an expression is inferred at compile time (see :ref:`Contexts and Conversions`).

 Expressions can contain assignments, increment operators, decrement operators, method calls, and function calls.
 The evaluation of an expression can produce side effects as a result.